-Cevira® is in development as a treatment for human papilloma virus (HPV) and precancerous cervical lesions (dysplasia).
-Selectively targeting the diseased area, Cevira is a treatment modality aiming to preserve the competence of the cervix, an improvement over surgical procedures frequently used today.
+Cevira® is in development as a treatment for cervical persistent oncogenic human papilloma virus (HPV) infections and precancerous lesions.
+Selectively targeting the diseased area, Cevira® is a treatment modality aiming to preserve the competence of the cervix, an improvement over surgical procedures frequently used today.

-Cevira may be a favourable alternative for treatment of hpv and cervical dysplasia
+Cevira® may be a favourable alternative for treatment of oncogenic hpv infections and cervical precancerous lesions

-Photocure is developing breakthrough technology as a small, convenient, intravaginal, fully integrated drug delivery device for ease of use by the gynecologist.
+Photocure is developing breakthrough technology with Cevira®; a small, convenient, intravaginal, fully integrated drug delivery device for easy use by the gynecologist.
 This treatment modality is based on our highly selective Photocure Technology™ combining a photosensitizer with activation by light of a specific wavelength.
-Cevira® is investigated as a treatment of HPV infections and a non-invasive treatment for patients with dysplasia.
+Cevira® is investigated as a treatment of persistent oncogenic HPV infections and a non-invasive treatment for patients with precancerous lesions.

-- selective treatment of HPV infection and dysplasia
+- selective treatment of HPV infection and precancerous lesions

 Cevira combines drug and light in one easy device

-Cevira treatment is administered locally to the cervix by the gynecologist, using the Cevira drug delivery device.
-After drug application the patient may return to normal daily activities.
-The device includes an integrated light source that automatically starts and stops for photoactivation of the drug.
-The device is removed by the patient when treatment is completed.
+Cevira® treatment is administered locally to the cervix by the gynecologist, using the Cevira drug delivery device.
+After the application the patient may return to normal daily activities.
+The device includes an integrated light source that automatically starts and stops photoactivation of the drug.
+The device is easily removed by the patient when the treatment is completed.

 Photocure has recently completed a multicenter phase IIb placebo controlled dose-finding study including 262 patients with CIN1/2 in Europe and US.
 The study demonstrated a high response of 95% with the preferred drug dose in patients with precancerous lesions (CIN2), versus 57% in the placebo group at 3 months follow up.
 The patients mainly experienced local, transient, self-limiting side effects and the device was easily handled by gynecologist and patient.